 Users think of it as credibility, that Twitter stands behind this person and what they’re saying is great and authentic, which is not what we meant. – David Gasca, Twitter’s Director of Product

 Previously, Twitter’s verification process had been in the middle of controversy after the company reportedly granted the checkmarks to white supremacist organizers of the Charlottesville rally.

 Dorsey further stated that Twitter is redesigning its verification feature to enable everyone to verify more facts about themselves so that Twitter can’t be accused of judging and privileging social status on their part.
-He also said that the company prioritized verification around the candidates in the 2020 USA election, to further up the credibility quotient on the platform for the people to see.
-Once Twitter does that, they will have to demonstrate how accounts can be verified as it has not revealed any details on how the extended verification process is supposed to work.
-To this end, David Gasca further said: “The main problem is, we use [the badge] to mean identity”.
+He also said that the company prioritized verification around the candidates in the 2020 USA election to further up the credibility quotient on the platform for the people to see.
+Once Twitter does that, it will have to demonstrate how accounts can be verified, as it has not revealed any details on how the extended verification process is supposed to work.
+To this end, David Gasca said, “The main problem is, we use [the badge] to mean identity”.

 For all the Twitter fans out there who have wished to see a blue tick shining next to their name on their accounts all along, Rejoice, for this is indeed happy news!